-The Accounting concentration of the MBA program expands students' knowledge of accounting principles and practices.
+The accounting concentration of the MBA program expands students' knowledge of accounting principles and practices.
 It builds technical, research and communication skills and is suitable for students with little to no accounting background who are interested in the role that accounting plays in business operations.

 Students in this concentration:

-- Learn how to use relevant professional accounting technology.
+- Utilize relevant professional accounting technology.

 Note: It is recommended that students seeking to become certified public accountants pursue Cal U's M.Acc. degree.
 For just 48 credits, students are able to earn both the M.Acc. and the MBA: Accounting degrees.

 (Additional Contact: Joshua Chicarelli)